NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 This is all you'll need for your `provider.tf` to connect to your ONTAP system.

 ### Variables File
+In terraform we can create a variables file to store variables that we want to be prompted for when we run `terraform apply`.
-For variables, we want to type in, we can create a file called `variables.tf` and add the following configuration:
+To do this create a file called `variables.tf` in the same directory as your `provider.tf` file.
 ```terraform
 # Terraform will prompt for values, unless a tfvars file is present.
 variable "username" {